 I, like most mothers, went immediately to Pinterest to get the ultimate check list.
 I didn’t know what to pack or what some people found unnecessary so I just packed it all.
-Below is a list of what I packed and how I felt about most of the things I packed.
+Below is a list of what I packed,how I felt about most of the items, and my recommendations for each!

 1. A Robe that Opens in the Front

 I was pretty excited about this.
 My best friend gave us bridesmaids robes at her wedding that were super cute and I was going to wear it when I gave birth.
 Once the time came, the last thing I wanted to do was get blood and other fluids all over this gorgeous WHITE robe.
 I never wore it.